 Australia flanker David Pocock could miss the British & Irish Lions tour due to injury

-Australia flanker David Pocock may miss out on facing the British & Irish Lions this summer because of a knee injury.
+Australia flanker David Pocock may miss out on facing the British & Irish Lions because of a knee injury.

 The 24-year-old open-side, who has captained the Wallabies in the past, was carried off in the 13th minute of the Brumbies' 35-6 Super Rugby win over the Waratahs with what appeared to be ligament damage.